FastV1per/Alien_DNA_tutorial/alien_dna/README.md

 git is github, clone is the command to download, and the URL is the link to this tutorial.

-In english, I've asked github to send me a copy of this program for me to use.
+In english, I've asked github to send me a copy of this program for me to use on my own computer.

 ### The two commands that you will forever use